jottenlips/agave/README.md

 # ☀️ Agave 🍯

-Minimal markdown to html for flat static sites.
+Minimal markdown to html for flat static sites with pretty urls.

 ## Install